jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/General/View.rst

 Most Applications in RepTate show just one graph by default.

-The data, as represented by the current View/Views, can be saved to a text file by clicking on the button at the right of the View combo box.
+The data, as represented by the current View/Views, can be saved to a text file by clicking on the button |saveview| at the right of the View combo box.